javierromancsa/OSS-real-time-ingestion-enrichment/adx-kusto-sink-connector.md

 movies_ratings_kafka_hdi
 | count

-## Now let's work on the other table with the avro converter and the schema registry:
+## For this section you must have done earlier modules for Schema Registry and both KsqlDB modules.
+Since we are going to use avro messages and the schema registry:

 ### Create the Helm for ADX kafka connector:
 cp -R ~/cp-helm-charts/charts/cp-kafka-connect/ myhelmcharts/adx-cp-kafka-connect/